 In the Domain Properties window, enter the following information and click Retrieve:

-- The Domain name and Container is populated with the domain information.
+- The Domain name and Container is populated with the top level domain information.
 Click OK.

 - The domain is added to the list of domains.
 Continue to add domains as needed.